Posted on 08 Mar 2015 05:07

 Why You Shouldn't Ask "Do You Need Change?"

 This is reported by most customers to be highly annoying, and it may cause them to give a lower tip.
 The annoyance, perhaps, is not caused by what you think it is.
-It is not that they are really being asked whether they would like to tip the waiter with the change, but that they are being put on the spot.
+They know that, in reality, they are being asked whether they would like to tip the waiter with the change.
+But this is not what annoys them.
+What annoys them is that they are being put on the spot.
 The customer wants to decide how much to tip, whether it be a "standard" tip, or a higher or lower tip.

 Let's say that the bill is around $35.00 and the customer hands you, the waiter, a 50 dollar bill.
 When you ask, "Would you like any change?" you are asking the customer, "Do you plan to tip me 15 dollars?
 The customer is put under pressure to decide, then and there, if that is an appropriate tip or not.
 That is, actually, a high tip by most people's standards.
 But even if the change would have been lower and constitute a more appropriate tip, not everybody has done the math and they don't want to feel pressured.
 They might feel like you are trying to 'trick' them into tipping more than they want.
 Even though you are probably not trying to trick them, it will likely backfire and cause them to not only say, yes, I want change, but to take that change home with them.